FATHER DIVINE PEACE MISSION TIMELINE

 Prior to 1900, there is little consensus about Baker’s whereabouts or activities.
 There are unverified accounts that he was jailed forriding in the white section of a trolley, and refusing to attend segregated schools (Schaefer and Zellner 2008).
 By 1900, Baker was living in Baltimore, Maryland, where he worked as a gardener and assistant preacher in a local Baptist storefront church.
 He attended the Azusa Street Revival in 1906 and experienced a major spiritual awakening as he spoke in tongues.
 For the first time he began to recognize his inner divinity and think of himself in god-like terms (Watts 1995:25).
 In 1907, Baker met a man named Samuel Morris, a preacher to whom Baker was drawn and who called himself Father Jehovia.
 Baker found the philosophy that Morris taught, that God is within each individual, to be compelling.
 According to some reports, Morris referred to himself as God.
 The two men began working together, and Baker began to refer to himself as “the Messenger,” while sharing the godship with Father Jehovia.

 In 1919, Father Divine and his group of approximately two-dozen moved to Sayville, Long Island, a predominantly white community.
 It was around this time that he declared that he was the Second Coming of the Christ (Baer and Singer 2002).
 The small group constituted the first African American presence in Sayville.
-They settled in a house at 72 Macon Street where they would remain for about ten years.
+They settled in a house at 72 Macon Street, whose ownership was listed in the name of Mrs Peninnah Divine, where they would remain for about ten years.
 Father Divine continued with his employment office and found jobs for his followers and other locals, while spending his time in various domestic pursuits, such as gardening.
-The neighborhood benefitted from his services and seemed friendly, as the followers were quiet and followed strict moral codes.
+The neighborhood benefited from his services and seemed friendly, as the followers were quiet and followed strict moral codes.
 The community treated Father Divine with respect.

 The movement grew locally as groups from Harlem and Newark traveled to Saysville to attend the elaborate banquets prepared atthe house.
 The meals were free to all who wanted to hear God speak, and each Sunday more people would visit.
 By 1930, hundreds of people were arriving by bus and automobile, which began to irritate the surrounding community.
 It was during the early 1930s that the group adopted the name “the International Peace Mission movement.”
 In 1934, Father Divine, who himself had created a type of communal socialism, forged a short-lived alliance with the Communist Party in the U.S. for a time after being impressed with its commitment to civil rights.